 Food in Nicaragua

 Similar to the culture, food differs from coast to coast.
-At the Carribean coast, people use the tropical flavor of coconut a lot.
+On the Carribean coast, people use the tropical flavor of coconut a lot.
 Also, a lot of seafood is on the menu.
 While near the Pacific, corn is the staple which people use a lot in different dishes.
 In addition, corn is used in drinks as well such as in the drink Chicha-de Maíz.

 ResiRest in Nicaragua

 Meet a local family in Nicaragua by ResiRest.
 Join them for a traditional lunch or dinner at their home.
-Since the families in Granada serve a delicious meal, you don’t want to miss out on this!
+Since the Nicaraguan families serve a delicious meal, you don’t want to miss out on this!
 Furthermore, sharing a meal is the best way to get to know each other.
 And so you: “Come as a guest, leave as a friend!”

 In Nicaragua, we work together with NME Mundial to support local families.
 As a result, we can offer you home dining at reliable and friendly host families.
 While you have a great time at the dining table together, at the same time these locals earn their ‘fair share of tourism’.
 Check out the menus in our free mobile app.